Jobs and Salaries for Ph.D. in Nursing Graduates

-Today only one percent of nurses have a PhD, according to a 2011 report from the Institute of Medicine1.
-More are needed to generate crucial research-based knowledge to enhance and advance nursing practice, as well as to fill the shortage of faculty at schools of nursing.
+Only one percent of nurses have a Ph.D., according to a 2011 report from the Institute of Medicine.1 More are needed to generate crucial research-based knowledge to enhance and advance nursing practice, as well as to fill the shortage of faculty at schools of nursing.
+A Ph.D. in Nursing from one of the top nursing schools in the country will prepare you for leadership positions in academia, clinical settings, private and public health care systems, pharmacological companies, and other organizations and businesses that seek to promote scholarly health care research.

 Academia also offers promising opportunities.

-- According to a report by the American Association of Colleges of Nursing2, in 2011 nursing schools in the U.S. turned away 75,587 qualified applicants, with almost two-thirds of the schools citing a lack of sufficient faculty members are the reason.
+- According to a report by the American Association of Colleges of Nursing, in 2011 nursing schools in the U.S. turned away 75,587 qualified applicants, with almost two-thirds of the schools citing a lack of sufficient faculty members are the reason.2

-- There is also a push for younger nurses in particular to earn their doctorates: another AACN report outlined the aging faculty workforce, noting that the average ages of nursing faculty members with doctorates ranged from 51.5 to 60.53, with a wave of retirements expected in the near future.
+- There is also a push for younger nurses in particular to earn their doctorates: another AACN report outlined the aging faculty workforce, noting that the average ages of nursing faculty members with doctorates ranged from 51.5 to 60.5, with a wave of retirements expected in the near future.3

 Research better health care and prepare the next generation of nurses with your online Doctor of Philosophy in Nursing from The Catholic University of America.
 Request more information or call us at 855-295-5711 to speak with our admissions team.